arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-03-16-setting-up-java-in-gentoo.markdown

 # Setup

-This is documentation on installing Java onto my computer.
-In this case, I will be doing it on Gentoo Linux.
+This is documentation on installing Java onto my Gentoo linux machine.
 I will be going blind on this with nothing other than the documentation I'm reading.

 Something not many people may know about myself is that I took Java classes in college.
 Admittedly, as of the time I'm writing this, I haven't coded anything in Java since then.